RutledgePaulV/q-builders/README.md

 and provides an extensible way to define new target query formats.

 Have a REST API?
 Chances are you want to provide an ability for people to query your API, but you also make queries against the database yourself.
-Using these builders you define *one* query model in a shared jar that you use in both your SDK and API, and target different formats.
+Using these builders lets you define *one* query model in a shared jar that you use in both your SDK and API and target different query formats.
 Like RSQL for over-the-wire and mongo or hibernate queries on the API side.